A Machine Learning Tool to Analyse Spectroscopic Changes in High-Dimensional Data: Results

 We follow the experimental protocols developed in our lab to obtain the protein corona formed on top of carbon and silica NPs \cite{soliman2024protocols}.
-We first characterize the pristine NPs by Transmission Electron Microscope (TEM).
+We first characterize the pristine NPs by TEM.
 By using an electron beam on dry samples, TEM provides high-resolution images and characterizes the size populations of NPs (Fig.\ref{fgr:characterization}a and d).
-To study the samples in the colloidal suspension, we use Dynamic Light Scattering (DLS).
-In DLS, a laser tracks the movement of NPs due to Brownian diffusion, allowing the measurement of the autocorrelation function and diffusion coefficient, which in turn determine the particles' hydrodynamic size distribution and polydispersity index (PDI) directly on the colloidal suspension.
-We find that both CNPs and SiO$\mathrm{_2}$NPs are monodisperse in aqueous solution and stable against aggregation (Fig.\ref{fgr:characterization}a and d).
+To study the samples in colloidal suspension, we use DLS.
+In DLS, a laser tracks the movement of NPs caused by Brownian motion, enabling measurement of the autocorrelation function and diffusion coefficient, which directly determine the particles' hydrodynamic size distribution and polydispersity index (PDI) in the suspension.
+We find that both CNPs and SiO$_2$NPs are monodisperse in aqueous solution and remain stable against aggregation (Fig.\ref{fgr:characterization}a and d).

-Next, we check whether the solutions of NPs interacting with Fib are stable at room temperature.
-In fact, it is well known that the addition of proteins in solution can induce NP aggregation \cite{dominguez2016adsorption} or disaggregation \cite{FENOGLIO20111186}, and aggregation in simple media can occur at much lower protein concentrations than in complex media with many components \cite{doi:10.1021/acsami.2c05362}.
+Next, we assess whether the solutions of NPs interacting with Fib are stable at room temperature.
+In fact, it is well known that adding proteins to a solution can cause NP aggregation \cite{dominguez2016adsorption} or disaggregation \cite{FENOGLIO20111186}, and that aggregation in simple media can occur at much lower protein concentrations than in complex media with many components \cite{doi:10.1021/acsami.2c05362}.
+Our preliminary characterization through TEM shows that Fib at a blood-like concentration agglomerates when the temperature reaches 88$^\circ$C. The aggregates clearly resemble the structure of fibrin fibers \cite{domingues2016thrombin} (Fig.\ref{fgr:tem}).

-Therefore, we use various techniques to analyze the stability of NP-protein corona complexes against aggregation after incubation at different protein-to-NP weight ratios (WRs), ranging from 0.1 to 1.0.
-By employing DLS and Differential Centrifugal Sedimentation (DCS), we do not observe aggregates for CNPs at the tested WRs (Fig.\ref{fgr:characterization} b and c).
-However, for the same range of WRs, aggregation systematically occurs with SiO$\mathrm{_2}$NP (Fig.\ref{fgr:characterization} e and f).

-Therefore, the difference in the NPs' chemistry likely impacts protein adsorption and aggregative propensity differently.
-Next, we set our experimental conditions to WR=1 and compare the cases of both CNP (colloidally stable) and SiO$\mathrm{_2}$NP (colloidally unstable) with a free Fib solution at various temperatures.
+We use various techniques to analyze the stability of NP-protein corona complexes against aggregation after incubation at different protein-to-NP weight ratios (WRs), ranging from 0.1 to 1.0.
+By employing DLS and DCS, we do not observe aggregates for CNPs at the tested WRs (Fig.\ref{fgr:characterization} b and c).
+However, for the same range of WRs, aggregation systematically occurs with SiO$_2$NP (Fig.\ref{fgr:characterization} e and f).
+Hence, the difference in the NPs' chemistry likely impacts protein adsorption and their tendency to aggregate differently.
+For the rest of our study, we set our experimental conditions to WR=1 and compare both CNP (colloidally stable) and SiO$_2$NP (colloidally unstable) with a free Fib solution at various temperatures.